wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 Here we are creating a `Thing`, making sure the request is a `POST`, the response code is 201 and that the correct content type is being sent.
-We also make sure that if we make a `GET` (default) request for the `Thing` created in the previous request by using `$RESPONSE`, we get a 200 status code (default) with json data taht has the correct `name`.
+We also make sure that if we make a `GET` (default) request for the `Thing` created in the previous request by using `$RESPONSE`, we get a 200 status code (default) with json data that has the correct `name`.
 These tests are very easy to read and can be very exhaustive.

 Full gabbi documentation can be found [here](https://gabbi.readthedocs.org/en/latest/index.html).